Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Related Work

 \section{Related Work}

-Extensive work has been done on the application of narrative devices to the design of museum exhibits and information visualizations, use of narratives in visualization of complex data, and frameworks for applying narrative techniques to information visualization design.
-There has also been research on the use of animation for teaching unfamiliar concepts and effective design principles.
+Extensive work has been done on the application of narrative devices and visualization of complex data.
+There has also been research on the use of animation for teaching unfamiliar concepts.
+With \textit{Sea of Genes} we paired principles from both educational animation and narrative visualization to develop an exhibit that could successfully present content from both a complex dataset in an unfamiliar domain.